-The same time as on April 21, 1941 in Larissa the commander of the Greek forces, General Papagos, capitulated and the Balkans campaign so went almost to the end, a briefing took place at the advanced Führer Headquarter on the Semmering, which dealt with the question whether Crete should be conquered.
+The same time as on April 21, 1941, in Larissa the commander of the Greek forces, General Papagos, capitulated and the Balkans campaign so went almost to the end, a briefing took place at the advanced Führer Headquarter on the Semmering, which dealt with whether Crete should be conquered.

 The aim of the meeting was to clarify the question for which target the paratroops should be used: Malta or Crete.